 However, the agency must inform the Office of Safeguards of notification activities undertaken before release to the impacted individuals.
 In addition, the agency must inform the Office of Safeguards of any pending media releases, including sharing the text, prior to distribution.

-- IRS Publication 1075, Tax Information Security Guidelines for Federal, State and Local Agencies
+- IRS Publication 1075 (PDF), Tax Information Security Guidelines for Federal, State and Local Agencies